One of the greatest challenges travelers to Poland face is simply navigating basic signs around the cities.

-Yeah, that’s the time you’re really gonna wish you’d at least started to learn Polish—even if just a little bit.
+Yeah, that’s the time you’re really gonna wish you’d at least started to learn Polish – even if just a little bit.
+And read my guide to the best hotels in Warsaw.

 If you learn Polish and can say a few basic words, their friendliness to you skyrockets!

-If you’re a self-learner, you’re absolutely going to love Polish Pod.
+If you’re a self-learner, you’re absolutely going to love Polish Pod (and potentially other Polish language online learnings sites – but I am recommending what I have personally tried).

 Things such as…